Adjusting to New Dentures Irvine, CA

 The adjustment period for new dentures brings the excitement of an enhanced smile, but it also requires patience and practice.
 Making the transition to wearing dentures full time is a significant change that involves developing new eating, speaking, and dental hygiene practices.

-Dentures are available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Dentures are available at Total Care Implant Dentistry in Irvine and the surrounding area.
 Our team can provide tips and support to help you adjust well to your new dentures.
 There are several different strategies to practice and try at home to make the change easier.
 Call us at (949) 258-9682 to learn more about our services or schedule an appointment.

 Tips for Adjusting to New Dentures